Anti-bullying Ambassadors are ready for action after receiving their brand new ties.

 Students have also organised themselves into year group teams to cover a drop-in.
 This will be a space for children at the school who can receive advice or pass on information to the Pastoral Team if needed.

-Cooper, Year 9, is one of the Bully Ambassadors.
+Cooper, Year 9, is one of the Anti-Bullying Ambassadors.

 He said: “We were chosen for the role.
 I think having an Anti-Bullying Ambassador group is a good thing.
 We have been shown how to look out for things.
 We were all trained and we did some role playing during the training.